rmunroe/appian-spear-power-tools/README.md

 ## SPT_Num_RandInRange

 Returns random value(s) in the given range.
-The value type will be either Integer or Decimal, determined by the types used for min and max.
+The value type will be either Integer or Decimal, determined by the types used for `min` and `max`.

 | Parameter | Description                                                                           |
 | --------- | ------------------------------------------------------------------------------------- |